25f3001314-dev/AstraKavach/README.md

   * Common Weakness Enumeration (CWE) and MITRE ATT&CK frameworks for mapping and templates.
 * **Offline LLM Inference:**
   * [Qwen](https://github.com/QwenLM/Qwen): Used as a quantized, offline model for secure, air-gapped candidate patch generation.

-*Note: This repository currently holds the architectural framework and conceptual presentation for the qualifier phase.*